HL7/fhir-saner/input/pagecontent/transaction-1.md

 </ol>

 ###### Search on Required Resources
-The MeasureConsumer <b>SHALL</b> demonstrate the FHIR search operation on  the MeasureReport resource with the following parameters.
+The MeasureConsumer <b>shall</b> support the FHIR search operation on  the MeasureReport resource with the following parameters.
-The MeasureSource <b>SHALL</b> demonstrate the FHIR search operation on  the MeasureReport resource with the following parameters.
+The MeasureSource <b>shall</b> demonstrate the FHIR search operation on  the MeasureReport resource with the following parameters.

 <ol>